8 Best Renters Insurance Companies in Washington of 2023

 Personal injury coverage

-This endorsement can pay legal damages if you’re sued for issues such as libel, slander, or wrongful entry.
+This endorsement can pay legal damages if sued for issues such as libel, slander, or wrongful entry.

 Equipment breakdown coverage

-If your electrical products fail or suddenly stop working and you’ve taken good care of them, American will pay to replace or repair them, minus a $500 deductible.
+If your electrical products fail or suddenly stop working, and you’ve taken good care of them, American will pay to replace or repair them, minus a $500 deductible.

 Pet coverage